 Explore a living treasure and make memories for a lifetime!
-The Scottsdale’s McDowell Sonoran Preserve includes more than 30,500 contiguous acres and more than 200 miles of trails.
-The Preserve is open from sunrise to sunset and there is no charge for parking or access.
+Scottsdale’s McDowell Sonoran Preserve includes more than 30,500 contiguous acres.
+Annually, over one million people visit the Preserve wishing to connect with nature and experience its more than 225 miles of recreational trails.

 PARSONS FIELD INSTITUTE